 From creation’s beginning until Christ’s resurrection, God made the seventh day (Saturday) the Sabbath, for holy resting, acts of mercy, and public and private worship.5 From Jesus’ resurrection until the world’s end, the first day of the week (Sunday) is the Christian Sabbath, the Lord’s Day.6 Christians don’t celebrate Christ’s resurrection only on Easter Sunday.
 We celebrate Jesus’ resurrection every Sunday, all year long.
 Joseph Addison said that keeping Sunday special, worshiping and serving Jesus, clears away the rust of the previous week and begins the new week focusing on Christ, the Risen Son of God.

 Another Change: The Lord Gives New Birth

-Because we are born sinners and God’s enemies, we must be born again to be His sons and daughters.
+Because we are born sinners and God’s enemies, we must be born again to become His sons and daughters.
 Becoming a Christian is not making a new start in life, it is receiving new life from God to start again with.
 Christ said, “No one can see the kingdom of God unless they are born again.”7 Peter heralded, “Praise be to the God and Father of our Lord Jesus!
 In His great mercy He has given us new birth into a living hope through Christ’s resurrection from the dead.”8